 - C. The Board shall provide to each eligible employee LTD insurance commencing after 60 calendar days or exhaustion of the teacher's sick leave, whichever is later.
-The Board may choose to self-insure for the period from 60 to 90 days of disability. - D. For those teachers who choose not to be covered by the Board paid health insurance and instead enroll in Plan B, the Linden Board of Education shall contribute directly into each individual teachers' 403(b) plan through MEA Financial Services the following amounts:
+The Board may choose to self-insure for the period from 60 to 90 days of disability. - D. For those employees who choose not to be covered by the Board paid health insurance (PAK B), the Linden Board of Education shall provide a cash option in lieu of health benefits (the "Cash Payment").